Ridhwana/rails/guides/source/active_record_querying.md

 NOTE: If an association is eager loaded as part of a join, any fields from a custom select clause will not be present on the loaded models.
 This is because it is ambiguous whether they should appear on the parent record, or the child.

+INFO: Prefer using `includes`, as it is a higher-level method that chooses between separate queries and a `LEFT OUTER JOIN` depending on the query.

 ### `preload`

 With `preload`, Active Record loads each specified association using one query per association.
+This is exactly the same as what `includes` will do when there are no conditions.

 Revisiting the N + 1 queries problem, we could rewrite `Book.limit(10)` to preload authors: